 How is that fitness resolution shaping up?
 Even the most determined athletes often feel their motivation start to dip around February, as the thrill of a new year gives way to more mundane day-to-day realities.

 If you are just too busy to make it to the gym, perhaps a home workout with the help of an app is the tweak you need to get back on track and meet your fitness goals.

 In that spirit, here are six pieces of home exercise equipment that can get you into tip-top shape — even if you’re in your fifth decade or beyond.
 Plus, we’ve got options to fit any budget.

 As people age, it’s common for joint problems to appear.
-For that reason, the American Council on Exercise (ACE) recommends that folks over 50 take part in exercises that are easy on the joints.
+For that reason, the American Council on Exercise recommends that folks over 50 take part in exercises that are easy on the joints.

 A rowing machine can give you a great cardiovascular workout with minimal wear and tear on your joints.
 In addition to giving your heart and lungs a great workout, your arms, legs, chest and back all will benefit from this machine.

 Amazon lists rowing machines from around $100 to more than $1,000.

 If you are fortunate and don’t have joint issues, you can probably engage in exercise that is a bit higher-impact.
 Weight-bearing activities are those that work against gravity, such as walking, running, dancing or tennis.
 This type of exercise is important, because it can help to prevent osteoporosis, a condition that weakens the bones.